JohanJVillanueva/RaspiDigicam/README.md

 ![alt text](https://github.com/JohanJVillanueva/RaspiDigicam/blob/main/mockup2.jpg?raw=true)

-A Raspberry Pi-based digital camera using the Raspberry Pi Camera Module V2 and the Waveshare 3.5" Touchscreen LCD.
+A Raspberry Pi-based digital camera using the Raspberry Pi Camera Module V2 and the Waveshare 3.5" Touchscreen LCD in compliance for our Digital Signal Processing Fair under Polytechnic University of the Philippines

 ## Prerequisites

-This setup is designed to work with Raspberry Pi OS Legacy (Bullseye, 32-bit).
+This setup is designed to work with Raspberry Pi OS Legacy (Bullseye, 32-bit) as the waveshrae screen only works with that version of the Raspian.

 ---

 ## Installation Guide

-### I. Install the LCD
+### I. Install the LCD first

 1. Clone the Waveshare LCD driver repository:
    ```bash